grammyjs/website/site/docs/guide/keyboards.md

 Here are three examples how to build an inline keyboard with `text` buttons.

-You can also use other methods like `url` to open a URL, and more options as listed in the [grammY API Reference for InlineKeyboard](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#InlineKeyboard) as well as the [Telegram Bot API Reference](https://core.telegram.org/bots/api#inlinekeyboardbutton).
+You can also use other methods like `url` to let the Telegram clients open a URL, and many more options as listed in the [grammY API Reference](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#InlineKeyboard) as well as the [Telegram Bot API Reference](https://core.telegram.org/bots/api#inlinekeyboardbutton) for `InlineKeyboard`.

 #### Example 1